 - Improved communication

 - Regulation of muscle tone and control of spasticity.

 - Gait re-education using a robotic system with partial weight suspension: Lokomat®, andago®. * (Only if deemed appropriate)

 - Assessment of technical and orthotic aids.

-At Guttmann Brain Health Institute we offer support and advice to the family, which is vital for the patient’s recovery.
+At Guttmann Barcelona we offer support and advice to the family, which is vital for the patient’s recovery.
 Therefore, during the rehabilitation period with child physiotherapy, parents and guardians are equipped with different aspects that can be applied during the child’s daily life.
 In addition, at the end of the rehabilitation period, we deliver a detailed report containing the initial assessment data, follow-up and post-treatment conclusions, listing all interventions performed during the rehabilitation programme and attaching a series of recommendations relating to orthotic or technical aids, as well as details of the guidelines provided during the sessions.